carminecarella/AntsGameAddeparSolution/README.md

 Ants Game Addepar code challenge - my solution

+The code challenge description can be found on https://addepar.com/challenge/

 Solution Description

 An ant doesn’t know anything about surrounding environment, in order to move in it the ant has to discover “the world” and build its environment representation.